b1tsh1ft3r/retro.link/README.md

 * The UART maps in the memory range $A130C1-$A130CF on the Sega Genesis and it can transfer about 1536 Bytes/frame.

 # Example Programs
-We've provided some example programs written in C for [SGDK](https://github.com/Stephane-D/SGDK) and 68000 Assembly to assist developers in understanding how to use the adapter.
+We've provided some examples in C and assembly to assist developers in understanding how to use the adapter.
 These examples are intended to serve as a starting point for further efforts.

+* Sega Genesis - Example program written in [C](https://github.com/b1tsh1ft3r/retro.link/tree/main/sega/sgdk_example) for [SGDK](https://github.com/Stephane-D/SGDK) and [68000 Assembly](https://github.com/b1tsh1ft3r/retro.link/tree/main/sega/asm_example).

+* Super Nintendo - Example program written in [C](https://github.com/b1tsh1ft3r/retro.link/tree/main/snes/example) for [PVSnesLib](https://github.com/alekmaul/pvsneslib) and [65816 Assembly](https://github.com/b1tsh1ft3r/retro.link/tree/main/snes/game_patches).

 # Support
 For support or additional information, or if you would like to help, join our Discord server!